ramya5357/Blackwinstech/readMe.md

 ## Error Handling

-The server returns appropriate error responses for invalid requests or authentication issues with regard a customized js configuration named as `ApiError.js`.
+The server returns appropriate error responses for invalid requests or authentication issues with regard to a customized js configuration named `ApiError.js`.

 - **501 Sever Error:**